coolceph/vimrc/README.md

 - My state line has strange characters

-You should install the fonts to your system and update the config of your terminal.
+You should install the powerline fonts into your system and update the config of your terminal to use powerline fonts to display the Non-ASCII characters.
+In the fonts dir, there is some powerline fonts you could choose.